EMR Integration Expertise Meets Telemedicine

 Becoming agile in the tech space is critical for success.
 Being able to adapt to changes for the things that come out of nowhere.
 You think things are all in order; then a workflow presents itself and you have to come up with solutions.
 Our team and the hospital team have to work together.
 Sometimes the hospital does not have in-house resources and we have to work with consultants that are located in multiple time zones, which adds to the complexity.
 Each hospital is unique in their staffing, their approach, and their resources.
 But, we have to make it work.

 How did you get involved with EMR integration?

 I spent over five years at Johns Hopkins helping with various interfaces and EMR integration projects with platforms like Meditech and Epic.
-After that, at Evolent Health, a start-up in the population health area, I worked on integrations and helped build a platform for value-based care.
+After that, at Evolent Health, a population health company, I worked on integrations and helped build a platform for value-based care.
 This integration experience helps me understand the client’s needs, and what they need to accomplish for future implementations.